grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 It is recommended you do not permit either Windows or Linux to sleep if you ever intend to mount the other filesystem.
-Since Windows cannot mount an ext4 filesystem without third party tools, the problem is most likely to be corrupting Windows NTFS by mounting it in Linux.
+Since Windows cannot mount an ext4 filesystem without third party tools, the problem is most likely to be corrupting a Windows NTFS partition by mounting it in Linux.

+Aside: I understand that allowing Windows *Fast Startup* has a similar bad impact.
+However, it appears that my BIOS does not have a *Fast Startup* setting.

 The solution: